Dear Expectant Mother,

 Memphis is a thriving city known for its great food and friendly people.
 We are fortunate to have one of the top-rated zoos in the country, a children’s museum and a huge city park that has many recreational spaces and facilities (it is five-times larger than Central Park in New York City!).
 Memphis also has excellent cultural attractions and festivals.
 It is a great place to raise a family.

 Our parents, relatives, coworkers and friends are all thrilled by the possibility of us expanding our family, and we are fortunate to have such a strong support system.
 As parents, we want our child to grow up questioning and exploring his or her world.
 We want our child to experience diversity and culture and to love learning.
 We believe children thrive when given some freedom as long as there are boundaries and constant love and support.
 We endorse positive reinforcement and setting examples of good behavior and character.
 We can’t wait to share our love of travel with our child and believe experiencing new places will enrich and educate them.
 Our lives are happy and fulfilling and we feel we have so much to share with a child.

 The responsibility of nurturing a child to adulthood would be the greatest privilege we could imagine being a part of.
 Again, thank you for reading about us and we hope we are able to hear more about your dreams for your child soon!
-We can be reached toll free at 1-888-292-6565 or by email at firstname.lastname@example.org.
+We can be reached toll free at 1-888-292-6565, by email at firstname.lastname@example.org, or please visit us at our website!
 You can also reach our warm and helpful adoption attorneys, Karin Stoeckenius and Holly Wotherspoon at 1-800-U-Adopt-US (1-800-823-6788) or email them at email@example.com.
 You can also visit their website at www.adamsromer.com.